This page looks at some of the assignment settings to be considered for an online or take home activity, and makes recommendations.

 Unlike the Myplace late submission system, no reason will be captured, nor any automatic penalty applied.

 Assessment and feedback policy

 It is recommended that take home assignments are not covered by the University Assessment and Feedback policy.

 This is not the default - to exempt the assignment, tick the box indicated in red.

 It is recommended that Extensions are still handled in Myplace - this is the default setting and you don't need to do anything.

 Late Submission with automatic penalties is not recommended however.
+This is not the default.
 Tick the box in red to exempt your assignment from this.